NYC To Require Proof Of Vaccination For Indoor Dining, Fitness And Entertainment

 NEW YORK (CBSNewYork) — People will soon have to show proof of vaccination for indoor dining, fitness and entertainment in New York City.

-Mayor Bill de Blasio announced the “Key to NYC Pass” on Tuesday.READ MORE: New York City Councilmember 'Baffled' By Mayor's Hesitance To Mandate Masks As Delta Variant Spreads
+Mayor Bill de Blasio announced the “Key to NYC Pass” on Tuesday.READ MORE: Nassau County Begins Initiative To Bring COVID-19 Vaccine To Any Business That Requests It

 “When you hear those words, I want you to imagine the notion that because someone is vaccinated, they can do all the amazing things that are available in New York City,” he said.
 “If you’re unvaccinated, unfortunately, you will not be able to participate in many things.”

-The mandate is similar to ones issued last month in France and Italy, but first-of-its kind in the U.S.
+The mandate is similar to ones issued last month in France and Italy, but it’s a first-of-its kind in the U.S.

 The mayor said it will apply to both workers and customers in those indoor spaces.
-It be phased in beginning August 16, with full enforcement by September 13.
+It will be phased in beginning Aug.
+16, with full enforcement by Sept.
+13.

-“It’s time for people to see vaccinations as literately necessary to living a good and full and healthy life,” de Blasio added.
+“It’s time for people to see vaccination as literately necessary to living a good and full and healthy life,” de Blasio said.

+“Is there concern about how this might affect the workforce, like restaurants that are already short-staffed?”
+CBS2’s Lisa Rozner asked Mayor de Blasio.

+“On the staffing, look, this is to protect everyone in the restaurant community, entertainment community, the employees, and the customers alike.
+What I really believe, Lisa, is that this will inspire people to get vaccinated,” de Blasio said.

 BREAKING: NYC to require screening for vaccination for entry to bars, nightclubs, restaurants, gyms etc. Will take effect in Sept.